wso2/product-apim/README.txt

 * Pluggable, Extensible and Themeable:
       - All components are highly customizable through styling, theming, and open source code.
-      - Storefront implemented with Jaggery (jaggeryjs.org) for easy of customization.
+      - Developer Portal implemented with React.
       - Pluggable to third-party analytics systems and billing systems (Available soon in a future version).
       - Pluggable to existing user stores including JDBC and LDAP.
       - Components usable separately.
-      - Store front can be used to front APIs that are routed through third-party gateways such as, Intel Expressway Service Gateway.
+      - Developer Portal can be used to front APIs that are routed through third-party gateways such as, Intel Expressway Service Gateway.
       - Support for Single Sign On (SSO) using SAML 2.0 for easy integration with existing web apps.

 * Easily Deployable in Enterprise Setting:
       - Role based access control (RBAC) for managing users and their authorization levels.
-      - Store-front can be deployed in DMZ for external access with the Publisher inside the firewall for private control.
+      - Developer Portal can be deployed in DMZ for external access with the Publisher inside the firewall for private control.
-      - Different user stores for developer focused store-front and internal operations in the publisher.
+      - Different user stores for developer focused Developer Portal and internal operations in the publisher.
       - Integrates with enterprise identity systems including LDAP and Microsoft Active Directory.
       - Gateway can be deployed in DMZ with controlled access to WSO2 Identity Server